Coises/ColumnsPlusPlus/README.md

 * __Sorting:__ Columns++ includes  sort commands that work correctly with rectangular selections in files that use tabs.

 There is a [help file](https://coises.github.io/ColumnsPlusPlus/help.htm).

+## Limitations

+Columns++ is not optimized for files that use traditional, fixed tabs for alignment.
+The  commands offered can still be useful for these files, but it is recommended to select only one column at at a time.

+Columns++ is generally not helpful when columns do not line up visually, such as in comma-separated values files.

+Elastic tabstops can cause loading and editing to be slow for large files.
+By default, elastic tabstops is automatically turned off for files over 1000 KB or 5000 lines.
+You can change these limits.

 ## Status